Akianonymus/gdrive-downloader/README.md

 ## To do list

-As i am using the official api, there can be many potential features, here are some of which i have thought about.
+As i am using the official api, there can be many features, here are some of which i have thought about.

-1. Give direct download links of file URLs, and print to the user, which could be downloaded externally.
+1. Give direct download links of file URLs, and print to the user, which could be downloaded externally ( not possible now because links are IP specific ).
 2. You tell me :).

 ## Sane pull requests / suggestions / issues reports are always welcome